danaugrs/legitjs/README.md

 ## Usage

-Create a schema and use it to validate data.
+Create a schema (i.e. define constraints) and use it to validate data.

 There are two equivalent usages:
 - `schema.test(data)`